 There is a group of bachelorettes, a new couple who have only shown their good sides to each other, an established couple struggling, a man separated from his girlfriend, and my personal favorite – a one-night stand turned week-long visit.

-Charming and hysterical, this book lifted my spirits and had me laughing out loud.
+Charming and hysterical, this contemporary fiction book lifted my spirits and had me laughing out loud.
+If you are looking for cute quarantine fiction, this isolation novel can’t be beat.

-I remember reading this book shortly before it was turned into the hit movie starring Colin Firth and Renee Zellweger.
-This modern retelling of Emma is told in diary form over the course of one year.
+I remember reading this contemporary fiction book shortly before it was turned into a hit movie starring Colin Firth and Renee Zellweger.
+This modern Pride and Prejudice retelling is told in diary form over the course of one year.

 Hysterical and silly, Bridget’s antics are quite something.
 Mark and Daniel are deliciously brought to life via Bridget’s inner monologue.
 If you love the movie, try the book.

-I picked this up to help combat my Royal Wedding withdrawal.
+I picked up this contemporary fiction book to help combat my Royal Wedding withdrawal.
 I assumed it was going to be a light and fluffy romance — I had no idea I was going to be sobbing my eyes out with what is essentially the newest JoJo Moyes.

 Best Feel-Good Contemporary Fiction

-This is a wonderful book about love and survival.
+This is a wonderful contemporary fiction book about love and survival.
 It is so much more than it appears on the surface.
-It’s a beautifully written book.
+It’s a beautifully written book about a vacation gone awry.

 When Sophie and Barry find themselves on an Island as the sole survivors of a plane crash, they learn to depend on each other.
 The book moves seamlessly from the past to the present, weaving an intricate tale.
-It’s one of Kirsten’s all-time favorites.
+It’s one of Kirsten’s favorite books of all time.
+We also included this one in our list of feel-good books!

 When a woman faints outside his shop, Frank realizes he can’t hear the music she needs.
 His life changes forever.
-This book is a similar feel to Little Paris Bookshop/Perfume Collector.
+This book about music is a similar feel to Little Paris Bookshop/Perfume Collector.
 There is a playlist on Spotify that goes with this book.
-So sit back, read, listen and enjoy.
+So sit back, read, listen, and enjoy.

 Victoria Jones has studied the language of flowers and uses it to communicate.
 After growing up in the foster care system, she is hesitant to let anyone get close to her.
 When she meets a mysterious stranger, she has to decide if she can let someone in and let go of her past.